 Currently a small group of nostalgic ex-BCSFAns and VCON convention veterans.
 The club was dormant for a while.
 But now that it is serving as the social branch of WCSFA (the West Coast Science Fiction Association — a registered society), there is a revival of interest in its mandated activities.
-The majority of interested parties are too old to want to get actively involved.
+Many of interested parties are too old to want to get actively involved.
 What we need are an influx of current generation fans eager to see what they can accomplish..

 In the ancient of days we used to throw parties in members’ homes twice a month, often with forty or more people attending, out of a total membership of more than a hundred mostly newly-graduated university students.

 This was in the days before the internet.
 And before the growth of specialized, narrow focus clubs and organizations.
 Our membership has declined as people spun off to pursue particular interests, often with the aid of the World Wide Web.
-It can be argued that the need for a general interest SF club has disappeared, become obsolete.
+It can be argued that the need for a general interest SF club has disappeared, become obsolete, but I disagree.